Asha-Lingadalli/SQL_CaseStudy_problems/Book/README.md

 -----------
 ## This repository is designed for:
-1)Practicing SQL queries on realistic booking scenarios 2)Learning joins, aggregation, window functions, and date operations,CTES,Cases
+- Practicing SQL queries on realistic booking scenarios
+- Learning joins, aggregation, window functions, and date operations,CTES,Cases